 Immigration Psychological Evaluation Pricing

 Flat fees, no surprises.
-Every evaluation includes records review, the 90-120 minute clinical interview, the full standardized testing battery, the 15-25 page (or 20-30 page) forensic report, unlimited revisions, RFE responses, and Spanish interpretation.
-No insurance billing; payment by cash, credit card, or Zelle.
+Every evaluation includes records review, the 90-120 minute clinical interview, the full standardized testing battery, the 15-25 page (or 20-30 page) forensic report, unlimited revisions, RFE responses, and interpretation if needed.
+No insurance billing; payment by credit or debit card through our secure booking page.

 Quick answer